jdbean/blog-mirror/_posts/2018-03-29-blogging-workflow.md

 ## CI/CD

-My favorite feature of GitLab is its integrated continuous integration / continuous delivery feature.
+One of my favorite features of GitLab is its continuous integration / continuous delivery tools.
-Along with Docker and another program called GitLab Runner, GitLab allows me to easily integrate the process of building, testing, and deploying my blog with Git.
+Along with installs of Docker and another program called GitLab Runner, GitLab allows me to easily integrate the process of building, testing, and deploying my blog with Git.
-In order to get this set up all I needed to do was to setup the following simple YAML file, `.gitlab-ci.yml` in the root directory of my site's repository:
+In order to get this integration set up all I needed to do was to create the following simple YAML file, `.gitlab-ci.yml` in the root directory of my site's repository:

 ``` yml
 image: jekyll/builder